-Every citizen who is living in the Netherlands has a unique citizen identification number (BSN), people who are born in the Netherlands automatically have it (Dutch Government issue this number with birth certificate) and foreigners have to apply for it as soon as they arrive.
+Every citizen who is living in the Netherlands has a unique citizen identification number (BSN), people who are born in the Netherlands automatically have it (Dutch Government issue this number with a birth certificate) and foreigners have to apply for it as soon as they arrive.

-BSN (Burgerservicenummer) is a unique citizen service number, which will act as an identification number all around the Netherlands.
+BSN (Burgerservicenummer) is a unique Dutch citizen service number, which will act as an identification number all around the Netherlands.
 This number is provided to every individual who is registered in the Personal Records Database (BRP).
-Netherlands BSN number is necessary if you want to live, work, and get benefits in the Netherlands.
+The Netherlands BSN number is necessary if you want to live, work, and get benefits in the Netherlands.